-The goal of the alliance with Gulf and Midwest is to provide the Alliance Companies with a portion of the revenues from surety bonds to be produced by Midwest and to obtain a distribution network encompassing all 50 states in order to market both the surety products it sells regionally as well as new products expected to be developed after consummation of the Combination.
-The Alliance Companies will realize commission income, insurance and reinsurance premiums and investment income on revenues generated from the combined program.
+The goal of the alliance with Gulf and Midwest is to provide the Alliance Companies with a portion of the revenues from surety bonds that will be produced by Midwest and, more importantly, to obtain a distribution network encompassing all 50 states in an effort both to expand its market for the type of surety products it has historically sold on a regional basis and to open up new markets for new products expected to be developed after consummation of the Combination.
+Revenues generated from the combined program will provide CSU with commission income and the CSC Group with insurance and reinsurance premiums and investment income.
 Moreover, the Alliance Companies believe they will obtain additional marketing benefits through the alliance with Gulf, which is a significant insurance provider in the United States.
-Midwest is currently experiencing financial difficulties and has disputed liabilities which could jeopardize Midwest's arrangements with its network of agents and its exclusive relationship with Gulf.
-The agreement will allow Midwest to preserve its agency network.
-The combined program under the agreement will be a separate and distinct book of surety bonds which will not be part of any previous surety program written through Midwest.

-In partial consideration for the foregoing agreements, at closing, CSU will purchase at face value from certain creditors of Midwest, \$5.125 million of its obligations (the "Obligations"), including amounts owed to Gulf which are estimated to be approximately \$3.6 million.
+In partial consideration for Gulf agreeing to enter into this new reinsurance arrangement with CSU and for Midwest agreeing to enter into the combined program, at closing, CSU will purchase from Gulf at face value certain notes issued to Gulf by Midwest.
+The total payment to Gulf will not exceed \$3.6 million.
+Also, CSU will agree to be obligated for certain contingent obligations of Midwest equaling up to an additional \$1.525 million (the Gulf notes and the contingent obligations are hereinafter referred to collectively as the "Obligations").
 The Obligations are secured by a pledge of all of the tangible and intangible assets of Midwest.
 The Alliance Companies view Gulf's involvement in the combined program as a critical element of the transaction because of Gulf's prominence in the insurance marketplace.
-Pursuant to the agreement, CSU will pay Gulf face value for the obligations of Midwest.
-CSU also agreed to pay face value for the balance of the Obligations (approximately \$1.525 million) in order to reach agreement with all necessary parties.
+CSU agreed to pay face value for the Obligations in order to reach agreement with all necessary parties.